Audits & techical due diligence for startups and investors

 1. Our senior software engineers and CTOs are world-class

 No other company can offer the time and devotion of as many experts as we do.
-We’ve been coding and running our own technical companies for decades, and our shared expertise allows us to identify 95% of problems that are slowly destroying our clients’ products.
+We own startups ourselves.
+We’ve failed and succeeded.
+Our shared expertise allows us to identify 95% of problems that are slowly destroying our clients' products.
 The other 5%?
 We might need a day or two to figure it out.

 2. We're brutally honest and discover every threat